Elmer Fudd: Later appearances

 In the 2017 DC Comics/Looney Tunes crossover books, an alternate version of Elmer Fudd was created for a story in which the character was designed more for the DC Universe and was pitted against Batman in the Batman/Elmer Fudd Special.
-In the story, Elmer is a bounty hunter that originated from the country side before he moved to Gotham to make ends meet.
-He considered putting the shotgun away for good when he fell in love with Silver St. Cloud, but she was killed by hitman Bugs "The Bunny".
-He goes to a bar called Porky's (which has attendants that are humanoid versions of other famous Looney Tunes stars) to kill Bugs.
-Bugs confesses to killing Silver, but avoids death by telling Elmer that Bruce Wayne hired him to do it.
-Elmer believes Bugs as Bruce was Silver's former lover, and shoots Bruce at a party for vengeance.
-Batman confronts Elmer in his apartment and defeats the gunman in a fight, where Elmer tells Batman about Silver's death and Bugs.
-Elmer and Batman return to Porky's and take out most of the crowd before confronting Bugs.
+In the story, Elmer is a bounty hunter from the countryside who moved to Gotham to make ends meet.
+He considered retiring when he fell in love with Silver St. Cloud, but she was killed by hitman Bugs "The Bunny".
+He goes to a bar called Porky's (which has attendants that are humanoid versions of other famous Looney Tunes) to kill Bugs, who informs him that Bruce Wayne hired him to kill Silver.
+Elmer shoots Bruce at a party, leading to Batman confronting him in his apartment and defeating the gunman in a fight.
+After Elmer tells Batman about Silver's death, the two return to Porky's and take out most of the crowd before confronting Bugs.
 The three are shocked to find Silver in the bar herself, where she revealed that she left Bruce and Elmer because of their dangerous lifestyles and had Bugs fake her death.
-The story ends with all three of the men requesting a glass of carrot juice from Porky.
-In the issue's backup story, Bugs, Elmer, and Batman re-enact the famous "Rabbit Season, Duck Season" sketch with Batman replacing Daffy as Bugs tells Elmer it is "Bat Season".
-After getting shot by Elmer too many times, Batman takes Bugs' advice and makes it Robin season, causing Elmer to pursue the Dark Knight's sidekicks instead.
+The story ends with all three men requesting a glass of carrot juice from Porky.
+In the issue's backup story, Bugs, Elmer, and Batman re-enact the famous "Rabbit Season, Duck Season" bit with Batman replacing Daffy as Bugs tells Elmer it is "Bat Season".
+After getting shot by Elmer too many times, Batman takes Bugs' advice and makes it Robin season, leading Elmer to pursue the Dark Knight's sidekicks instead.

 Elmer Fudd appears in New Looney Tunes, voiced by Jeff Bergman.
 Elmer Fudd was depicted without his trademark double-barreled shotgun in the first season of Looney Tunes Cartoons on the streaming service, HBO Max.
 The series executive producer and showrunner, Peter Browngardt, said the character could continue to use cartoon violence, such as dynamite and Acme related paraphernalia.
 The absence of the shotgun has garnered both acclaim and controversy.
 By 2021, his shotgun was reinstated in the show's second season.
-He is once again voiced by Jeff Bergman in the series.
+He is again voiced by Jeff Bergman in the series.

+Elmer appears in the Bugs Bunny Builders episode "Bugs and the Beanstalk", voiced once again by Jeff Bergman.
+Here, he is depicted as a giant who Bugs discovers in the sky after climbing up through a giant carrot that he grew in his garden with three magic beans.
+Elmer wants a place to store his special possessions, so Bugs gathers up the Looney Builders to build a castle for Elmer, even as his new home.